Moonlight-CL/AgentX/README.md

 ## 🌟 Features

+- **User Authentication**: Secure user registration and login system with JWT token-based authentication
+- **Data Isolation**: Each user's agents, chat records, and data are completely isolated from other users
 - **Agent Management**: Create, configure, and manage AI agents through a user-friendly interface
 - **Multiple Model Support**: Use models from Bedrock, OpenAI, Anthropic, LiteLLM, Ollama, or custom providers
 - **Extensive Tool Library**: Equip agents with tools for RAG, file operations, web interactions, image generation, and more
 - **Agent Orchestration**: Create orchestrator agents that can coordinate with other agents
 - **Scheduling**: Schedule agent tasks to run automatically at specified times
 - **MCP Integration**: Extend agent capabilities with Model Context Protocol servers
+- **Chat History Management**: View, manage, and delete your conversation history with proper error handling

 ## 🏗️ Architecture